nachorequeno/multidimensional_search-/README.md

 be minimized.
 * opt_level: an integer specifying which version of the learning algorithm to use (i.e., 0, 1 or 2; use 2 for fast convergence).
-* parallel: boolean that specifies if the user desire to take advantage of the multithreading capabilities of the computer.
+* parallel: boolean that specifies if the user desires to take advantage of the multithreading capabilities of the computer.
 * logging: boolean that specifies if the algorithm must print traces for debugging options.